image-source-control/image-source-control/readme.txt

 == Changelog ==

+= 2.18.1 =

+- Fix: The Global List didn’t show any images when _Miscellaneous settings > Standard source > Exclude from lists_ was enabled

 = 2.18.0 =

 - Feature (Pro): show the IPTC copyright or credit meta information as a standard source.
 See this [blog post](https://imagesourcecontrol.com/blog/iptc-copyright-information-image-caption-wordpress/)